corkiejp/Corkiejp-notes-on-awesome-bluesky/corkiejp-socials.md

 - 'Xitter': - [@John_O_Connel1](https://x.com/John_O_Connel1) ~ Joined May 2009 | Used real name instead of handle | Account still active but maybe protecting it after a government is formed in Ireland!
 - ko-fi: - [corkiejp](https://ko-fi.com/corkiejp) only recently created when I bought a developer hopefully a coffee

+I have accounts on other platforms but not active on them anymore like Linkedin.

+**Note** If you visited this page from [corkiejp's Social World](https://corkiejp.github.io/corkiejp.html) Sorry I was using a website template that included icons for platforms I'm not active on or don't use anymore.

 ![Corkiejp.bsky.social official user number on bluesky](https://cdn.bsky.app/img/feed_thumbnail/plain/did:plc:lgjvdkqeeutvf7zj6wow3jro/bafkreicbr6sy4pb5zxysm5plx6xdirizmo43qmslccohss5mftqgwfmv2a@jpeg)
 ^^ Posted on my account Sept16 see [bluesky post](https://bsky.app/profile/corkiejp.bsky.social/post/3l4cjnbwiyx2x)